Benefactors of University College

 Alderman Huntsman was a key promoter of the scheme to acquire full university status for the University College.
 He gave innumerable public speeches on the topic and is credited with engaging Jesse Boot’s interest in the College.

 The University College archive contains a file of papers relating to Edmund Huntsman, UCN/A/6/4/21, as well as a file concerning the endowment fund with which he was heavily involved, UR 52.
 As a member and later chairman of the College Council his name appears regularly in the minute books for that organisation.
-Further material relating to Alderman Huntsman can be found in a separate collection, MS 859, the catalogue for which can be viewed here.
+Further material relating to Alderman Huntsman can be found in a separate collection, MS 859.
+View the catalogue for MS 859.

 William Henry Revis was an important benefactor of University College whose generosity in funding scholarships and loans enabled many students to attend University College who otherwise could not have afforded to do so.

 The University College archive contains numerous files relating to the WH Revis bequest.
 A bequest fund committee was established to manage the income from the bequest and to determine to whom the scholarships, grants and loans should be awarded.
-The papers of this committee are contained in the College archive, the catalogue of which can be seen here.
+The papers of this committee are contained in the College archive (UCN/G/9/7).
+View the catalogue record for UCN/G/9/7.

 Example of minutes from the Revis committee, 9 August 1927